michaelfranzl/rpi23-gen-image/README.md

 This is a fork of the original project by github user "drtyhlpr".
 My fork is developed into a slightly different direction:

-* Only Debian releases 9 ("Stretch") and newer are supported.
+* Only official Debian releases 9 ("Stretch") and newer are supported.
+* Only the official/mainline/vanilla Linux kernel is supported (not the raspberry flavor kernel).
-* A Linux kernel must be pre-cross-compiled on the PC running this script (instructions below).
+* The Linux kernel must be pre-cross-compiled on the PC running this script (instructions below).
+* Only U-Boot booting is supported.
+* The U-Boot sources must be pre-downloaded and pre-cross-compiled on the PC running this script (instructions below).
 * An apt caching proxy server must be installed to save bandwidth (instructions below).
-* The installation of the system to an SD card is done via rsync copying, rather than creating, shrinking and expanding ISO images, which is error-prone, slow, and wears the SD cards out (instructions below).
+* The installation of the system to an SD card is done by simple copying or rsyncing, rather than creating, shrinking and expanding file system images.
-* The FBTURBO option is removed in favor or the working VC4 OpenGL drivers of the Linux Kernel.
+* The FBTURBO option is removed in favor or the working VC4 OpenGL drivers of the mainline Linux kernel.

-The above changes are aimed at higher bootstrapping speed, less complexity of the script, and less surprises.
-The user will have to do more manual work, but that is a good thing: *"Give a man a fish and you feed him for a day; Teach a man to fish and you feed him for a lifetime."* **For this reason, I won't offer precompiled SD card images.**

-The status of this project is EXPERIMENTAL.
+All of these simplifications are aimed at higher bootstrapping speed and maintainability of the script.
+For example, we want to *avoid* testing of all of the following combinations:

+RPi2 with    u-boot, with official kernel
+RPi2 without u-boot, with official kernel
+RPi2 with    u-boot, with raspberry kernel
+RPi2 without u-boot, with raspberry kernel
+RPi3 with    u-boot, with official kernel
+RPi3 without u-boot, with official kernel
+RPi3 with    u-boot, with raspberry kernel
+RPi3 without u-boot, with raspberry kernel

+Thus, this script only supports:

+RPi2 with u-boot with official kernel
+RPi3 with u-boot with official kernel

-See related blog posts:
+With a RPi2, you should get good results, see related blog posts:

 https://michaelfranzl.com/2016/10/31/raspberry-pi-debian-stretch/